totti0223/deep_learning_for_biologists_with_keras/README.md

 <br>

-### Rice Seed integrity: What is deep learning.
+### Rice Seed Integrity: What is deep learning.

 <img src = "assets/image-20190115201428173.png" width="150" ALIGN="left" /> [![image](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/totti0223/deep_learning_for_biologists_with_keras/blob/master/notebooks/rice_seed_classification.ipynb) <br>

 ![badge](https://img.shields.io/badge/type-classification-blue.svg)![badge](https://img.shields.io/badge/tag-preferred_for_beginners-green.svg) ![badge](https://img.shields.io/badge/tag-CNN-green.svg) ![badge](https://img.shields.io/badge/tag-comparison_with_classical_ML-green.svg)

-An introductory notebook to deep learning based image analysis as well as comparing it  with classical machine learning algorithms, furthermore with complete manual image analysis.
+An introductory notebook to deep learning based image analysis as well as comparing it with classical machine learning algorithms and manual image classification.
 The object of this notebook is to give the readers an implementation of; What does "Representative Learning" actually mean?
 What is Feature Selection? *Images of rice seeds were provided from Dr. S. Nishiuchi at Nagoya Univ. in 2016 (personal communication).*